IMMIGRANT INVESTORS & THE EB-5 VISA: HOW THE IMMIGRANT INVESTOR PROGRAM WORKS

 Investor Suitability

-To qualify as an investor for some projects, under U.S. Securities Law you need to be an “accredited investors,” as defined by various security laws that describe which investors are permitted to invest in certain types of high risk investments, limited partnerships, and more.
-In the U.S. an individual is considered to be an “accredited investor” if he or she has a net worth of at least $1 million or has made at least $200,000 each year for the last 2 years ($300,000 with spouse if married).
+To be eligible as an investor for certain projects, you must meet the criteria of an “accredited investor” as stipulated by U.S. Securities Law.
+This law outlines the qualifications for investors who are permitted to invest in specific types of high-risk investments, limited partnerships, among others.
+In the U.S., an individual is classified as an “accredited investor” if they have a net worth of at least $1 million, or if they have had an annual income of at least $200,000 for the past two years ($300,000 combined with a spouse if married).

 How to Select an EB-5 Investment